HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-medicationrequest-intro.md

 * [order-dispatch](hooks.html#order-dispatch)

 Information provided in [Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) elements will commonly be required for CRD Servers to perform coverage requirements discovery.

-NOTE: This profile is not currently based on US Core because US Core accidentally constrained out PractitionerRole.
-When a future version of US-Core adds support back in, this profile will be revised to extend the US Core profile
 <br/>